DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/_index.md

 Custom instrumentation allows for precise monitoring of specific components in your application.
 It allows you to capture observability data from in-house code or complex functions that aren't captured by automatic instrumentation.
 Automatic instrumentation includes [Single Step Instrumentation][5] or using [Datadog tracing libraries][6].

 Custom instrumentation involves embedding tracing code directly into your application code.
 This allows for the programmatic creation, modification, or deletion of traces to send to Datadog.

+## Use cases

+Some situations when you might use custom instrumentation include:

+- Collecting observability data from custom code with unique or complex business logic.
+- Providing deeper visibility and context into spans, including adding [span tags][1].
+- Precisely monitoring specific sequences of operations or user interactions that require fine-grained control.
+- Removing unwanted spans from traces.

 ## Getting started

+Before you begin, make sure you've already [installed and configured the Agent][7].

 Follow the relevant documentation for your custom instrumentation approach to learn more: